 How should I feed my dog popcorn?

-It is better not to feed popcorn.
-However, plain and air-popped varieties will be better than those cooked in oil or butter.
-Once you’ve finishing popping, make sure you remove the partially popped kernels.
+Once you’ve finishing popping, make sure you remove the partially popped kernels and only offer them a few.
 Never give your dog popcorn with added toppings and if you want to add these to your portion, remove the small amount for your dog first, then add your chosen additions later.

 That’s our answer to the question can dogs eat popcorn!
 Now you know whether popcorn is good for dogs, want to find out more information on feeding your dog?
 Read our guide on can dogs eat strawberries or can dogs eat coconut next.